-The changes to tariffs or tariff assignment for 2022-23 from 2021-22 are summarised below.
+The changes to tariffs or tariff assignment for 2023-24 from 2022-23 are summarised below.

-Table 7: Summary of changes from previous regulatory year
+Table 8: Summary of changes from previous regulatory year

-Component Network charge type Annual update DUoS ToU network Differentiate peak and shoulder rates by applying: charges > a 2 per cent increase to the peak component; and a 2 per cent decrease to the shoulder component each year.
+Component Network charge Annual update type DUoS ToU network Differentiate peak and shoulder rates by applying: charges > a 2 per cent increase to the peak component; and a 2 per cent decrease to the shoulder component each year.
 Residential and Small Business customers The fixed charge component is given a \$5 increase then the average percentage increase/decrease in revenue is applied to each of the fixed charge, consumption and demand components.
 LV ToU <100 MWh and >100MWh Apply a 2.5 per cent decrease to the fixed charge to transition this component down to same fixed rate charge as other Small Business customers.
 Small Business Opt- in Demand Apply a 20 per cent increase to the energy consumption components to take into account the removal of the shoulder period from the demand component put forward in our Revised Proposal and Revised TSS.
 Obsolete network To incentivise customers to move to more cost-reflective network charges: charges > if there is an increase in overall DUoS prices, the percentage increase in revenue is doubled for obsolete network charges; and if there is an overall decrease to DUoS prices then rates are held flat.
 All Average increase or decrease to recover required revenue, including adjustment for any over-recovery or under-recovery.
 TUoS Site-specific Rates provided by transmission companies applied as closely as possible.
-All other Average increase to recover required revenue, including adjustment for any over-recover or under-recovery.
+All other Average increase or decrease to recover required revenue, including adjustment for any over-recover or under-recovery.
 ToU network charges Differentiate peak and shoulder rates by applying a 2.5 per cent increase to the peak component each year.
 NSW Climate Change Fund Levy All Average increase or decrease to recover required revenue, including adjustment for any over-recovery or under-recovery, with only 25 per cent from Residential customers.
 Queensland Solar Scheme All Average increase or decrease to recover required revenue, including adjustment for any over-recovery or under-recovery.
+NSW Electricity Infrastructure Roadmap All Average increase applied to all components - fixed charge, consumption and demand - for all customers to recover NSW Electricity Infrastructure Roadmap